Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 Dog Litter Size Determination

-There is litter size determination and litter size determination.
-You may be planning a breeding and wondering how you can increase the size of the litter or you may have bred already your dam and may be wondering how you can determine the size of the litter in advance.
-In this article we will tackle both instances starting with how you can up your chances for a larger litter.
+You may be planning a breeding and wondering how you can increase the size of the litter, or you may have bred already and wonder how you find out the size of the litter in advance.
+In this article, we will tackle both instances, starting with how you can up your chances for a larger litter.

 How to Increase Litter Size in Dogs